-323 Beacon was designed by Frederick B. Pope and built in 1872 by J. P. Beal.
-The house was built for Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built between 1871 and 1874.
-He is shown as the architect and owner on the original building permit inspection, dated June 28, 1872.
+323 Beacon was designed by Frederick B. Pope and built in 1871-1872 by James P. Neal, mason, one of three identical houses (321-323-325 Beacon) built for speculative sale, and one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) Frederick Pope designed and built in the early 1870s.
+Frederick Pope filed a Notice of Intention to Build for 321-323-325 Beacon in late November of 1871 (reported in the Boston Herald on November 28, 1871) and is shown as the architect and owner on the final building inspection report for all three houses, dated June 28, 1872.

 By the 1881-1882 winter season, 323 Beacon was the home of leather dealer Walter Irving Bigelow and his wife, Harriet Staples (Christian) Bigelow.
 They had lived at 254 Beacon during the previous season.

-Thomas Wentworth Peirce, III, was the son of Thomas Wentworth Peirce, a shipping merchant and investor in Texas railroads and other businesses.
+Thomas Wentworth Peirce was the son of Thomas Wentworth Peirce, a shipping merchant and investor in Texas railroads and other businesses.
 He had died in October of 1885, and his nephew, also named Thomas Wentworth Peirce, became the executor and trustee of his uncle’s estate.
 The Peirces’ primary residence was in Topsfield, and the Peirce estate probably leased 323 Beacon so that the younger Thomas Peirce could be educated in Boston.

 323 Beacon was not listed in the 1897 and 1898 Blue Books.

 On April 8, 1898, 323 Beacon was purchased from Annie Mills by Dr. David Williams Cheever, a physician.
 He and his wife, Anna Caroline (Nichols) Cheever, lived at 557 Boylston.